Warrior Ranch Horse interaction program

 • Equine professional will demonstrate the positive change we have made for the horse and how his life will now be better in every way moving forward.

-12:00pm-1:00pm - Break
+10:30pm-10:45pm - Break

-1:00am-2:00pm Assign Squads and Bonding with Horse
+10:45am-11:00am Assign Squads and Begin Bonding with Horse

-• Assign participants to horse interaction trainers.
+• Assign participants to horse interaction coaches.

 • From outside of the fence of the round pen, trainers introduce participants to the horses.